raspberrypilearning/lamp-web-server-with-wordpress/en/step_3.md

 As you can see, the `html` directory and `index.html` file are both owned by the `root` user, so you'll need to use `sudo` to edit them.

-You can edit this file using nano:
+You can edit this file using leafpad:

 ```bash
 sudo leafpad index.html